bozonx/mold/doc/primitives.md

 * Schema of primitive has to have a "type" parameter points on primitive type
 * Schema can has an initial param which contain initial value
+* if you don't specify a schema of primitive, it value of document or item of catalogue will not be validated, but you can use it value.
+* you can use undefined or null instead value of all the types.
+* when you set a new value mold validate it and tries cast value e.g. '10' casts to 10 if number uses, 'false' casts to false, 10 casts to '10' if string uses etc.

 ### String, number, boolean